DanielChronlund/DCToolbox/README.md

 <h3>Start-DCTorHttpProxy</h3>

 Start a Tor network HTTP proxy that can be used for anonymization of HTTP traffic in PowerShell.
 Requires proxy support in the PowerShell CMDlet you want to anonymise.
 Many of the tools included in DCToolbox supports this.

+<h3>Test-DCAzureAdUserExistence</h3>

+Test if an account exists in Azure AD for specified email addresses.

+<h3>Test-DCAzureAdCommonAdmins</h3>

+Test if common and easily guessed admin usernames exist for specified Azure AD domains.

 <h3>Install-DCConditionalAccessPolicyBaseline</h3>